bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Token_Issuing.rst

 Querying by Calling the Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The specific code to call the interface is as follows:
+The specific code to call the interface is as follows.
+In the example, txHash is the hash value of transactions which is the unique identification obtained by calling submitTransaction.

 ::

- public boolean checkTransactionStatus() {
+ public boolean checkTransactionStatus(String txHash) {
     Boolean transactionStatus = false;
     // Call the interface for sending transactions String txHash = submitTransaction();